 Our class will begin each day with morning routines, gradually allowing your child to learn to be organized and self-sufficient.
-Please make sure your child brings his or her folder and back pack to school each day.
+Please make sure your child brings his or her folder and backpack to school each day.
 Be certain to check and sort through the folder with your child each night to remain aware of classroom happenings, to check in for homework, and to keep the contents of the folder manageable for your child.
-Please be aware that reading homework must be completed the night it is given to keep your child at pace with his/her group members and so that we can return shared books in a timely manner.

 Morning Math Routines:

-Students will engage in age appropriate math explortations that are hands on, partner based, and designed to help students develop a deep understanding of basic math concepts.
+Students will engage in age appropriate math explorations that are hands-on, partner based, and designed to help students develop a deep understanding of basic math concepts.
 Daily fluency activities will encourage students to develop a number sense that becomes automatic over time.
-A few of our overall math goals will include counting to 100, counting by 2s, 5s, and 10s, counting up to 20 objects with accurate one to one correspondence, learning 2D and 3D shapes, comparing quantities, problem solving, time and money, and adding and subtracting.
+A few of our overall math goals will include counting to 100, counting by 2s, 5s, and 10s, counting up to 20 objects with accurate one to one correspondence, learning 2D and 3D shapes, comparing quantities, problem solving, data collection and analysis, and adding and subtracting.

 Students will listen to stories every day, hearing what fluent reading sounds like, learning increasingly sophisticated vocabulary, and engaging in interactive conversations to increase analysis and comprehension of both informational text and literature.